Amazon CloudWatch Concepts

 EndTime parameters determine how many periods

 GetMetricStatistics with the default values for the

 statistics for each minute of the previous hour.
 If you prefer statistics aggregated

 into ten-minute blocks, set

 Period value of 3600.

-Periods are also an important part of the Amazon CloudWatch Alarms feature.
-When you create an alarm to monitor a specific metric, you are asking Amazon CloudWatch to compare that metric to the threshold value that you supplied.
-You have extensive control over how Amazon CloudWatch makes that comparison.
+Periods are also an important part of the CloudWatch alarms feature.
+When you create an alarm to monitor a specific metric, you are asking CloudWatch to compare that metric to the threshold value that you supplied.
+You have extensive control over how CloudWatch makes that comparison.
 Not only can you specify the period over which the comparison is made, but you can also specify how many consecutive periods the threshold must be breached before you are notified.
-For more information on Alarms, see Alarms.
+For more information about alarms, see Alarms.

-you want with the same or similar time stamps.
-Amazon CloudWatch aggregates them by period length
+points as you want with the same or similar time stamps.
+CloudWatch aggregates them by

 You can publish data points for a metric that share not only the same time stamp,